joshswan/bookshelf-postgis/README.md

 # bookshelf-postgis
 [![NPM Version][npm-image]][npm-url] [![Build Status][build-image]][build-url] [![Dependency Status][depstat-image]][depstat-url] [![Dev Dependency Status][devdepstat-image]][devdepstat-url]

 Bookshelf plugin for PostGIS to automatically parse and serialize geometry/geography columns on fetch and save, respectively.
-Geography columns are parsed to arrays (`[lon, lat]`), and geometry columns are parsed to GeoJSON.
+Geography columns are parsed to specified attributes (e.g. `[lon, lat]` results in a `lon` and a `lat` attribute on the model), and geometry columns are parsed to GeoJSON.

 ***NOTE:*** Geography columns must already be WGS 84 lon lat (SRID:4326)!